 Dogs can suffer from allergies to many different types of foods.
 The most problematic are allergies to foods dogs would not normally encounter — including certain additives in kibble.

 Some preservatives and other additives can be toxic.
-For example, Xanthan gum and carrageenan (both of them thickening agents and stabilizers) can cause bloating, diarrhea, and other digestive problems when dogs consume the preservatives in large amounts.
+For example, Xanthan gum and carrageenan (both of them thickening agents and stabilizers) can cause bloating, diarrhea, and other digestive problems when dogs consume the chemicals in large amounts.

 Little research has been done on polybrominated diphenyl ethers (PBDEs), which is troubling because they are present in dog food in large amounts.
 It is possible that PBDEs are linked to health problems ranging from thyroid disruption and liver damage to behavioral changes and memory loss.

 Even premium kibbles made with organic ingredients often have low food value.
 This is because cooking destroys many of the nutrients.
+Additionally, since they are still kibbles, many of the advertised nutrients are lost during the cooking process.

 Kibble manufacturers make products sound more appealing by fortifying the food with vitamins.
 Unfortunately, these vitamins are synthetic, which means that they do not come from natural sources.
 This is problematic because dogs react differently to lab-made vitamins.

 It’s time to throw away your kibble and switch to a food that will provide your dog with the nutrition he needs.
 An excellent solution is raw dog food.
-When you choose a high-quality option, you’ll provide your dog with all the nutrients he needs to thrive.
+When you choose a raw diet, you’ll provide your dog with all the nutrients he needs to thrive.
 This will stop him from suffering from chronic health conditions, lower his risk of degenerative diseases, lengthen his lifespan, and increase his quality of life.